 An important concept to understand when positioning to a specified quality is the difference between "accuracy" and "precision".
 The actual data collection or point stake out is displayed in the data collector based on a system precision which shows the spread of the results (RMS) at a certain confidence level and the calculated 2-D and height (horizontal and vertical) solution relative to the base station in the user's reference frame.
 In other words, it is the ability to repeat a measurement internal to the measurement system.
 Accuracy, on the other hand, is the level of the alignment to what is used as a datum, i.e. to externally defined standards.
 The "realization" of a datum is its physical, usable manifestation.
-Therefore, accuracy can be "realized" by published coordinates on passive monumentation such as is found in the NGS Integrated Data Base (NGS IDB), by locally set monuments, or by assumed monuments.
+Therefore, it can be "realized" by published coordinates on passive monumentation such as is found in the NGS Integrated Data Base (NGS IDB), by locally set monuments or by assumed monuments.
 Accuracy can also be from alignment to active monumentation such as from the NGS Continuously Operating Reference Station (CORS) network or a local RTN.
 The geospatial professional must make the choice of what is held as "truth" for the data collection.
 It is expected that the same datum, realized at the same control system monumentation, is held from the design stage through construction for important projects.
 A professional surveyor, or other qualified geospatial professional, should be involved to assess the datum and its realization for any application.
 The alignment to the selected truth shows the accuracy of survey.
-For example, as stated in the NGS 59 document for GPS derived orthometric heights (Zilkoski, et al, 2005), accuracy at the datum level (North American Vertical Datum of 1988 - NAVD 88), is less accurate than the local accuracy between network stations.
+For example, as stated in draft document for GPS derived orthometric heights (Zilkoski, et al, 2005), accuracy at the datum level (North American Vertical Datum of 1988 - NAVD 88), is less accurate then the local accuracy between network stations.
 Ties were shown at a 5 cm level to the national datum, while local accuracies can be achieved to the 2 cm level.
-Subsequent project work done with classical surveying instruments (but still in NAVD 88) could be done at much higher precision- perhaps at the millimeter level, but the accuracy of the tie to the national datum is still 5 cm at best.
+Subsequent project work done with classical surveying instruments (but still in NAVD 88) could be done at much higher precision, but the accuracy of the tie to the national datum is still 5 cm at best.
 Because RT positions are being established without the benefit of an internal network adjustment, accuracy at any one point is an elusive concept.
+By basing the survey on proven control monumentation with a high degree of integrity, monitoring the precision as the work proceeds and checking points with known values before, during and after each RT session, the user can get a sense of the accuracy achieved.
 It can be seen that if the base station is correctly set up over a monument whose coordinates are fully accepted as truth, correct procedures are used, and environmental conditions are consistent, then the precision shown would indeed indicate project accuracy.
-Redundant observations on data points can provide a means to tweak the coordinates in the office software post campaign, but the data are usually not sufficient for a full least squares adjustment.
+(Remember though, that this is only accuracy within the datum, and does not speak to the accuracy of the datum itself)